Sample Weighting

 }

-Raking, also known as iterative proportional fitting (IPF), is a method used to adjust survey weights so that the weighted sample distributions match known population margins for several categorical variables.
+Raking (also called iterative proportional fitting or IPF) adjusts survey weights so that weighted sample distributions match known population margins for several categorical variables.

-Unlike calibration, which can align with multiple totals simultaneously through a regression framework, raking updates the weights iteratively—adjusting one margin at a time until all specified margins agree (within tolerance) with the population controls.
+Unlike calibration, which aligns multiple totals simultaneously, raking updates weights iteratively—adjusting one margin at a time until all specified margins agree with population controls within tolerance.

-Raking is especially useful when only marginal totals are available (for example, totals by age group and totals by gender, but not their cross-tabulation).
-It preserves the relative structure of the sample while bringing the weighted distributions into alignment with known population information.
+Raking is especially useful when only marginal totals are available (e.g., totals by age group and totals by gender, but not their cross-tabulation).

 TipImplementation in svy